This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I

 Palma de Mallorca is the main gateway to the Balearic Islands, and I was pretty shocked at just how large the airport is – this island is certainly no Spanish hidden gem.
 It is well served by budget and flag-carrying airlines from Europe and will soon start hosting direct flights from the USA.
-It’s a short drive from the city centre (expect to pay around €20 for a taxi) and connected by the airport bus.
+It’s a short drive from the city centre (expect to pay around €20 for a taxi) and is connected by the airport bus.

 An alternative is to arrive by ferry from Barcelona or Valencia.
 Various operators cover these routes to and from the mainland, both with day and some with night sailings.
 I paid €19 for an overnight sailing with GNV from Valencia and napped on a couch with my sleeping bag.
 Waking up to the views of Palma Cathedral through the window at blue hour was particularly special.

 Things to do in Palma de Mallorca

 One of the biggest joys for me about Spanish cities is just slowly taking in the colourful and historic buildings, the tile work, the plazas, and stopping here and there for a vinho or tapa.
 There are, however, some impressive attractions in Palma, and it’s well worth adding one or two of these best things to do in Palma de Mallorca into your schedule.

 Palma Cathedral – the top thing to do in Palma de Mallorca